 EPA Secondary MCL: The 500 mg/L secondary MCL may be exceeded in the future if mitigation measures are not taken.
 Potential measures include desalting, blending, importing lower-salinity water, and capturing and recharging more stormwater upstream of supply wells.
 According to the Salinity Management Plan, at least eight of 59 management zones in the Watershed will exceed potable water TDS standards and will require action.

-TDS Discharge from POTWs: Similar to potable water, the Salinity Management Plan estimates likely exceedances of TDS effluent discharge limits by wastewater treatment plants in theWatershed.
+TDS Discharge from POTWs: Similar to potable water, the Salinity Management Plan estimates likely exceedances of TDS effluent discharge limits by wastewater treatment plants in the Watershed.
 Plants exceeding NPDES limits, with TDS effluent concentrations in the 490 to 700 mg/L range, will require actions such as desalinating all or a portion of the effluent.
 According to these estimates, eight out of 12, POTWs in the region will require action at some point over the next 30 years.

 TDS concentrations in recycled water: TDS concentration in recycled water is a function of the salinity in the original potable water supply (i.e., imported water and/or groundwater), which drives the salinity of effluent and in any salt reduction actions being taken.
 As described above, salinity issues are anticipated for groundwater basins, potable water supplies, and eventually wastewater effluent.
 Desalination of all or a portion of effluent may be required in the future in some areas to allow water recycling.